MARTIMM/Semi-xml/README.md

 * You don't need to write the endtag.
 * Nesting is easy using the brackets.
 * Attribute values do not need quoting when there are no spaces in the value.
-* By using the $ on the tag name the parser code can try to lookup a scalar variable.
+* By using the $ as a start of the tag it can also be interpreted as being a scalar variable and handled as such replacing the tagname with some other text depending on the type of that variable.
   When it exists it can do something with it depending on the type.
+  * Undefined: Remove the $.
-  * Str - Substitute the strings value
+  * Str: Substitute the strings value.
-  * Callable - Call a method/sub to return data to be placed on that spot.
+  * Callable: Call a method/sub to return data to be placed on that spot.
 * The parser calls methods from the action object to handle all tags and attributes.
 Hooks can be inserted to handle special items e.g.
   * Html needs stylesheets in another format than xml.
 These can be introduced